 Don’t look for the cheapest shipping option when shipping a vehicle; look for someone with experience and invest in the extras.
 This is crucial when shipping a specialty car.
 Take time to find a shipper who has experience providing white glove services and knows how to handle exotic and classic cars properly.

 When looking at shipping a specialty car, you should expect to pay more than you would for a regular vehicle that’s getting loaded on an open-air truck and taken somewhere else.
 Look for recommendations from others who have been through the process before and choose wisely.
+It is highly recommended for you to look into reliable sources who would gladly ship your car at an affordable rate.

 Soft vs. Hard Enclosure